demery12/demery12.github.io/index.md

   - [Ticha](#ticha)
   - [Beyond Penn's Treaty](#beyond-penns-treaty)
   - [Quakers and Mental Health](#quakers-and-mental-health)
-- BODL-Service
-- img\_exploration
-- CodingChallenges

 Let's get started!
 # [](#ds)Digital Scholarship

 The term Digital Scholarship refers to the use of technology to aid scholarship.
 Our Digital Scholarship team focuses less on the actual scholarship and more on the technology side, realizing professors' and students' ideas of what technology can do for them.
-We are admittedly not an experienced software team, but we try our best to be making use of virtual environments, production servers on Droplet and of course Git for version control.
+We are admittedly not an experienced software team, but we try our best to be, making use of virtual environments, production servers on Droplet and of course Git for version control.
 As a team we are still learning and as an individual I certainly have a lot to learn as well.
 But, having played a role on almost all of our active projects, I at least have some experience learning:

 ## [](#gtrp)[Global Terrorism Research Project](https://github.com/HCDigitalScholarship/global-terrorism-research/tree/e135882407ae773a7d216c4d28876d67d08575bd)

 The Global Terrorism Research Project (GTRP) is essentially a database of all public statements made by al Qaeda.
 Researchers have tagged each of these statements with keywords and the context in which a keyword is being used.
 The [site was originally on Drupal](https://ds-drupal.haverford.edu/aqsi/) and it frankly [doesn't work that well](https://ds-drupal.haverford.edu/aqsi/search/site).
 I was originally tasked with beginning to convert the site into a Django site and I would then hand off my progress to a summer worker.
 I made it further than expected and ended up adding search functionality with Whoosh and filtering functionality.
 [Here in whoosh\_schema.py](https://github.com/HCDigitalScholarship/global-terrorism-research/blob/e135882407ae773a7d216c4d28876d67d08575bd/gtr_site/management/commands/whoosh_schema.py) I build the appropriate search index based off of the [models](https://github.com/HCDigitalScholarship/global-terrorism-research/blob/e135882407ae773a7d216c4d28876d67d08575bd/gtr_site/models.py).
 In [views.py](https://github.com/HCDigitalScholarship/global-terrorism-research/blob/e135882407ae773a7d216c4d28876d67d08575bd/gtr_site/views.py) the search functions takes a post request and contructs a query for whoosh.
 Now I _really_ could have made this a bit more modular as I was repeatedly doing the same thing and that's actually something I'm working on now.
 There is also some basic HTML in the [templates folder](https://github.com/HCDigitalScholarship/global-terrorism-research/tree/e135882407ae773a7d216c4d28876d67d08575bd/gtr_site/templates/gtr_site) that I wrote, but it is nothing particularly exciting.

 All code at [this point](https://github.com/HCDigitalScholarship/global-terrorism-research/tree/e135882407ae773a7d216c4d28876d67d08575bd) in the project has been written by me (or automatically generated Django).
-I have since passed it on to a summer worker, who took a few steps foward and a few steps back, and now I am working on getting search and filtering to work again.
+I have since passed it on to a summer worker, who took a few steps forward and a few steps back, and now I am working on getting search and filtering to work again.

 ## [](#bridge)The Bridge

 The Bridge is a classical language project that generates and filters vocabulary list from selected texts.
 You can check out [a fairly working version](http://bridge.haverford.edu/)!
 I started working on The Bridge in the Summer of 2016 and it was a _mess_.
 While I cleaned up some of that mess, I also added to it; this was definitely a big learning experience for me.
 It's worth noting that I can't directly show you this repository since it is private; the people that generate the data are very protective over it (they may or may not be Belgian monks?!?
 I was never clear on that point.)
 I will be able to pull some code snippets, but I want to be as cautious as I can about it.
 Let's get into the work I did.

 When I started working on The Bridge there was a stupidly complicated procedure for updating the database involving hand manipulation of spreadsheets and a couple scripts.
 I joined all this together so that the spreadsheet could be updated with a single manage.py command (manage.py is what Django uses for various management purposes, I extended it).
-I then exented the Django admin site so that the updating process is even easier.
+I then extended the Django admin site so that the updating process is even easier.
 The scripts I am referencing here are _somewhat_ revealing of the nature of the data, so I better not show them.
 They are also not wildly exciting; some csv manipulation, and some calls with Django to update or write data.

 I would actually categorize most of my work on The Bridge as bug-finding and fixing.
-A paticular bug I got snagged on was a mysterious "Too many SQL variables" problem.
+A particular bug I got snagged on was a mysterious "Too many SQL variables" problem.
 It turns out that you can't make requests that are "too big" when you are using SQLite, but it is fine for MySQL.
 So we had to chunk our requests whenever we were using SQLite.
 I highlight this solution below:

 ```
  #COMMENT THIS OUT FOR PRODUCTION